 Yes.
 If you have a full-time faculty appointment as associate professor or professor at a medical, dental, public health or pharmacy school and a PhD, EdD, MPH or similar degree, you are eligible to apply.

 To be considered for the ELAM program, candidates must hold at least a rank of associate professor or higher, and have some significant administrative experience.
 We suggest the AAMC Women in Medicine programs, the ADEA Leadership Institute, and other similar programs for less senior women.

-Occasionally, an applicant has held a primary appointment outside the medical, dental or public health school and a secondary appointment within one of these schools.
+Occasionally, an applicant has held a primary appointment outside the medical, dental, public health or pharmacy school and a secondary appointment within one of these schools.
 In this case the admissions committee considers the applicant's goals as they relate to seeking leadership within academic medicine, dentistry, public health or pharmacy.

 The admissions committee, which includes deans, other senior administration officials and ELAM alumnae, reviews all application materials submitted by the candidates.
 They consider individual potential, institutional commitment to foster that individual's leadership opportunities, and a variety of diversity criteria.
 Beyond the academic and administrative credentials in the applicant's CV, the committee examines the personal statements for indications of a desire and readiness for leadership.
 See our Application Information and Mentoring Best Practices [PDF] for further details.